isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -----------------------------

-With ``"ignore-dhcp-server-identifier": true``, the server does not check the address in the DHCP Server Identifier option i.e. whether a query is sent to this server or another one (and in the second case dropping the query).
+With ``"ignore-dhcp-server-identifier": true``, the server does not check the address in the DHCP Server Identifier option, i.e. whether a query is sent to this server or another one (and in the second case dropping the query).

 .. code-block:: json